 If you, like me, are wondering what you can do RIGHT NOW to end the cycle of hate and racism not just in America but in the rest of the world, then we need to learn.
 We need to sit down and take the time to give attention, to understand, to feel.
 I know it is not enough, but here are a few resources I found, to this point, to help (including donations, sources, petitions, etc) :

 As I mentioned right before, I believe that no matter who you are, how old you are, or where you are you can help.

 If you have money to give, find the right resources to do so, empower them, give them the leverage they need to effect change in this world.

 If you don’t have money (and even if you do), you can still help in many other ways.
 The first one is by… (yes) Educating Yourself.
-Even if you think it doesn’t concern you because you don’t have the same skin colour, it does concern you.
-The black community is not just those who have a black skin, but those who strive everyday to make this world more make this world more equal, more breathable, it’s the human community.
+Even if you think it doesn’t concern you because you don’t have the same skin color, it does concern you.
+The black community is not just those who have black skin, but those who strive every day to make this world more equal, more breathable, it’s the human community.
 And you are a part of it.
 So give attention and care, try to understand what history has put them through and that saying “Black Lives Matter” doesn’t mean that yours doesn’t as well.